 Title: Mathematics for Economics

-Credits (CFU): 4 CFU
+Credits (CFU): 3 CFU

-Lectures: 32 hours (8 hours for each module)
+Lectures: 24 hours (8 hours for each module)

-Homework: 64 hours
+Homework: 42 hours

-Period Taught: November 2024 – January 2025
+Period Taught: November 2025 – January 2026

 Course Description and objectives

-The first module (Maria-Laura Torrente) aims to provide the student with the knowledge of advanced mathematical methods to successfully deal with economic models from a quantitative viewpoint.
+The first module (Maria Laura Torrente) aims to provide the student with the knowledge of advanced mathematical methods to successfully deal with economic models from a quantitative viewpoint.
 More specifically, the course will introduce the student to both the unconstrained and the constrained optimization of functions of several variables.

-The fourth module (Mauro Rosestolato) aims to give the student a taste of optimal control theory in continuous time via dynamic programming.
+The second module (Mauro Rosestolato) aims to give the student a taste of optimal control theory in continuous time via dynamic programming.
 After some motivating examples, the general optimal control problem is introduced.
 Bellman's principle of optimality, the Hamilton-Jacobi-Bellman equation, and their combined use to find an optimal control strategy will be presented and applied to simple cases.

 Prerequisites

 It is expected that students have prior knowledge of calculus and optimization in one variable and basic notions of linear algebra.
+Basics of probability theory are warmly recommended.

 Course Materials